ZeyaWang/Deep-Nonparametric-Bayes/README.md

 ```

 ## License
-This code is released under the MIT License (refer to the LICENSE file for details).
+This code is released under the MIT License.